datanav/docs/technical/exact-crmoffice.rst

      - Crmoffice Data Type

-Exact Contacts to Crmoffice Contacts
+Exact Contacts to CRMOffice Contacts
 ------------------------------------
-Every Exact Contacts will be synchronized with a Crmoffice Contacts.
+Every Exact Contacts will be synchronized with a CRMOffice Contacts.

-Once a link between a Exact Contacts and a Crmoffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Contacts and a CRMOffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Contacts and a Crmoffice Contacts:
+The following properties are synchronized between a Exact Contacts and a CRMOffice Contacts:

 .. list-table::
    :header-rows: 1

    * - Exact Contacts Property
-     - Crmoffice Contacts Property
+     - CRMOffice Contacts Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type